 Photo: source unknown

-Sekhmet was also a solar diety, daughter of Ra the Sun God, who on one occasion burnt up the people with Ra’s fiery eye.
+Sekhmet was also a solar diety, daughter of Ra, the Sun God.
+On one occasion Sekhmet burnt up the people with Ra’s fiery eye.

 Sekhmet with sun-disk and cobra-crown.
 Temple of Kom Ombo, Ptolemaic dynasty, ca 100 BC